-As noted in Table 4, the net pension liability increased by \$827,432 (181 percent) from the prior year.
 Net OPEB liability is accounted for as a long-term liability as well.
-This liability decreased by approximately 26 percent.
-As with the CalPERS pension, this liability is based on a proportionate share of the Riverside County OPEB liability.
-Lastly driven primarily by the significant pension liability increase, the overall increase in long-term liabilities was 123 percent.
+This liability increased by approximately 50.3 percent.
+As with the pension plan, this liability is based on a proportionate share of the Riverside County employee OPEB liability actuarily determined annually.

-According to LAFCO's auditor, the pension liability increased across all government agencies across the board due to CalPERS experiencing a loss of (-6.1%) in the measurement date FY 2021/22.
-The measurement date of FY 2021/22 is used to measure the FY 2022/23 pension liability.
-The expectation is that it will bounce back up in FY 2023/24 due to CalPERS reporting a measurement gain in FY 2022/23 (used to measure FY 2023/24) of positive 5.8%.
-The auditor advises not to rely on the financial statements to measure the pension liability due to the swings of the market, and to work with CalPERS and stay on track with the required contributions to pay down the liability.
+The measurement date of FY 2022/23 is used to measure the FY 2032/24 pension liability.
+The auditor advises not to rely on the financial statements to measure the pension liability due to the swings of the market, and to work with CalPERS and the county and stay on track with the required contributions to pay down the liability.
 The Commission's reserve policy and annual contributions follow that guidance.
-In Note 6 of the financial statements, the footnotes show that the proportionate of the county overall share for LAFCO only slightly increased from .045 percent to .053 percent.
+In Note 6 of the financial statements, the footnotes show that the proportionate of the county overall share for LAFCO only slightly increased from .053 percent to .056 percent.
+The OPEB proportionate share of liability as noted in Note 7 of the financial statements increased slightly.

-The OPEB proportionate share of liability as noted in Note 7 of the financial statements decreased slightly.
-As previously noted, annually, as new actuarial estimates are generated, and with several factors that generally adjust annually, pension and OPEB liabilities will fluctuate.
+As previously noted, annually as new actuarial estimates are generated, and with several factors that generally adjust annually, pension and OPEB liabilities will fluctuate.
 It is noted that although the projected pension and OPEB unfunded liabilities are required to be reflected each year in the financial statements, the Commission has the ability to take certain actions to offset these liabilities either through buydown of the liabilities, or by establishing reserve funding for future buydown.

-During FYE 2021, the Commission established a reserve for setting aside funds for eventual buydown of the pension and OPEB unfunded liabilities.
+During FYE 2021, and after senior staff level discussions with county finance and the LAFCO auditors, the Commission established a reserve for setting aside funds for eventual buydown of the pension and OPEB unfunded liabilities if it becomes necessary.
 The policy provides for annual allocations to reach a threshold of 80 percent of the total combined liability within 5 years.
-The first installment of funding for \$125,000 was allocated in FYE 2021, the second installment of funding for \$150,000 was allocated in FYE 2022.
-An additional \$150,000 installment was made for FYE 2023 reflecting a total current reserve allocation of \$425,000.
+The first installment of funding for \$125,000 was allocated in FYE 2021, with additional \$150,000 installments of funding for FYE 2022, FYE 2023 and FYE 2024, with an additional \$150,000 installment scheduled for FYE 2025.
+This will bring the total pension/OPEB liability reserve to \$725,000 at FYE 2025 representing 49.9 percent.
+Additional annual funding will be required to continue to bring the reserve level to the desired reserve threshold per LAFCO policy.